Marcroth0/p1-secret-bar/README.md

 5. I want to feel that I am one of the good people who treat their dog well.
 6. I want to think to myself after "why is a bar making me feel good about myself?"
 7. I want to easily navigate through the website
-8.

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
-You will need to explain what value each of the features provides for the user, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

 ### Existing Features